bnosac/audio.whisper/README.md

   - It has AVX intrinsics support for x86 architectures, VSX intrinsics support for POWER architectures, Mixed F16 / F32 precision, for Apple silicon allows optimisation via Arm Neon and the Accelerate framework
   - In order to gain from these **massive transcription speedups**, you need to set the correct C compilation flags when you install the R package, *otherwise transcription speed will be suboptimal*.
+  - Normally using the installation as described above, some of these compilation flags are detected and you'll see these printed when doing the installation
-  - You can set these compilation C flags as follows right before you install the package such that [/src/Makevars](/src/Makevars) knows you want these optimisations
+  - It is however advised to set these compilation C flags yourself as follows right before you install the package such that [/src/Makevars](/src/Makevars) knows you want these optimisations for sure.
+This can be done by defining the environment variables `WHISPER_CFLAGS`, `WHISPER_CPPFLAGS`, `WHISPER_LIBS` as follows.

 ```
 Sys.setenv(WHISPER_CFLAGS = "-mavx -mavx2 -mfma -mf16c")
-remotes::install_github("bnosac/audio.whisper", ref = "0.2.2", force = TRUE)
+remotes::install_github("bnosac/audio.whisper", ref = "0.3", force = TRUE)
 Sys.unsetenv("WHISPER_CFLAGS")
 ```

-To find out which hardware accelleration options your hardware supports, you can go to https://github.com/bnosac/audio.whisper/issues/15 and look for the CFLAGS (and optionally CXXFLAGS) settings which make sense on your hardware
+To find out which hardware acceleration options your hardware supports, you can go to https://github.com/bnosac/audio.whisper/issues/26 and look for the CFLAGS (and optionally CXXFLAGS and LDFLAGS) settings which make sense on your hardware

-  - Common settings for Mac/Linux/Windows are `-mavx -mavx2 -mfma -mf16c` and extra possible flags for Linux: `-msse3`, PowerPC `-mpower9-vector`, Mac M1 `-DGGML_USE_ACCELERATE`.
-E.g. on my local Windows machine I could set `-mavx -mavx2 -mfma -mf16c`, on my older local Ubuntu machine there were no optimisation possibilities.
+  - Common settings to set for `WHISPER_CFLAGS` on Mac/Linux/Windows are `-mavx -mavx2 -mfma -mf16c` and extra possible flags `-msse3` and `mssse3`
+      - E.g. on my local Windows machine I could set `-mavx -mavx2 -mfma -mf16c`
+      - For Mac users you can set `Sys.setenv(WHISPER_ACCELERATE = "1")` if your computer has the Accelerate framework
+      - On my older local Ubuntu machine there were no optimisation possibilities.
 Your mileage may vary.
   - If you need extra settings in `PKG_CPPFLAGS` (`CXXFLAGS`), you can e.g. use `Sys.setenv(WHISPER_CPPFLAGS = "-mcpu=native")` before installing the package
+  - If you need extra settings in `PKG_LIBS`, you can e.g. use `Sys.setenv(WHISPER_LIBS = "-framework Accelerate")` before installing the package
-  - If you need custom settings, you can update `PKG_CFLAGS` / `PKG_CPPFLAGS` in [/src/Makevars](/src/Makevars) directly.
+  - If you need custom settings, you can update `PKG_CFLAGS` / `PKG_CPPFLAGS` / `PKG_LIBS` in [/src/Makevars](/src/Makevars) directly.

 Note that *if your hardware does not support these compilation flags, you'll get a crash* when transcribing audio.

 -----